Effective Date: 03-Jan-2023

 Your clinical research data record is the physical property of the clinical research study sponsor and those defined in the informed consent.

-You may cancel your permission to use and disclose your health information at any time by sending written notice to the study investigator.
+You may request to withdraw from the study at any time by sending written notice to the study investigator.
 Upon receiving the written notice, the study team will no longer use or disclose your health information and you will not be able to stay in the study.
 Information that has already been gathered may need to be used and given to others for the validity of the study.

 Data security